Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 ### 11.7 Race Selection

-Trackblazer uses a specialized race selection algorithm (`findSuitableTrackblazerRace()`) that scans the entire race list:
+Trackblazer uses a specialized race selection algorithm (`findSuitableRace()`, formerly `findSuitableTrackblazerRace()` — renamed and exposed via a generic `Campaign` hook so future scenarios can plug into the same flow) that scans the entire race list:

 1. **Scan the full list:** Uses `ScrollList` to paginate through all available races across multiple pages.
 2. **Identify candidates:** For each race, the bot looks for **double-star prediction icons** (`IconRaceListPredictionDoubleStar`) indicating favorable matchups.